 If you prefer not to download the application or have questions please write or call:

 A graduate mental health degree or the equivalent is required.
 Applicants must be licensed in the state in which they practice.
 In addition, they must have a sufficient amount of postgraduate experience to prepare them for psychoanalytic training.
 Requirements for research candidates are described above.
 Applicants who have experience and training beyond the minimal requirements in another psychoanalytic institute will be considered for advanced candidacy.
 Applicants to all programs are asked to submit a completed application form, a brief psychological autobiography, a curriculum vitae, academic transcripts, copies of their license and malpractice insurance, and an application fee.
 Following a review of these materials, those applicants who are accepted for the next stage of admission will be interviewed by three ICP members and one candidate member.
 Interviews will assess personal and professional qualifications; at least one interview will require the presentation of case material.

 We have a rolling admissions process, so that your application can be considered as soon as it is complete.

-Our non-refundable application fee is: $125 until July 1st and rises to $150 until August 1st.
-There is no guarantee of acceptance for applications submitted after August 1.
+Our non-refundable application fee is $125.
+There is no guarantee of acceptance for applications submitted after July 1.